 Next, it is time to prepare for the actual exhibit.
 First of all, you have to reserve a time slot and a booth at the show.
 However, this doesn’t mean just grabbing the first opening that comes your way.
 You should factor in scheduling and location in the exhibition hall.
 You will also want to consider the other exhibits present at the same time since they are also competing for the attention of visitors who are present at that particular time.

 Once you have the reservation, you should think about designing your booth, as well as how you want to present your product.
 Of course, you want to make your booth eye-catching as possible while not going too over-the-top that you lose credibility.
-Your booth’s design should still fit the theme of your product or service while also showcasing your brand in a unique manner.
+Your booth’s design should still fit the theme of your product or service while also showcasing your brand, such as with promotional stationery, in a unique manner.

 On a final note, you could try practicing for the trade show through dry-runs.
 You may want to create contingency plans for any possible mishaps and emergencies, no matter how unlikely.